 - Three-time Major League Player of the Year

-The HOF’s Hypocritical Stance on Steroids
+MLB and The HOF’s Hypocritical Stance on Steroids

 The pile of evidence that Bonds knowingly took anabolic steroids is a mile high.
 The U.S. government reportedly found a positive drug test of Bonds in a 2007 raid of the Bay Area Laboratory Co-Operative (BALCO), a supplements lab in California founded by Victor Conte whose clients allegedly consisted of many MLB players.